The Intermediate-Mass Black Hole Reverberation Mapping Project: Stable Optical Continuum Lags of an IMBH in the Dwarf

 Relative to previous monitoring campaigns, our measured inter-band lags show systematic offsets in absolute amplitude: they are slightly smaller ($\sim$ 30\%) than those reported by MJ22, yet a factor of two larger than the lags inferred by MI23.
 To explore the origin of these systematic differences, we compared their techniques and light-curve properties.

 For the first two observing nights, our analysis is based on the same FTN datasets used by MJ22, indicating that these differences arise from the photometric methodologies rather than from the underlying observations.
 Standard aperture photometry, as employed by MJ22, is straightforward and widely used, but does not explicitly account for seeing variations.
 Difference-imaging techniques, as adopted in this work, explicitly model and remove seeing-dependent components and static background emission, thereby more effectively isolating intrinsic nuclear variability, although the increased complexity of the procedure may introduce additional uncertainties and lead to larger dispersion in the reconstructed light curves.
 As shown in Figure~\ref{fig:compare with Montano22}, thanks to the use of difference-imaging photometry, our light curves exhibit slightly larger variability amplitudes and more pronounced short-term substructures than those reported by MJ22.
 These substructures appear at consistent temporal locations across different bands, while showing no clear correlation with seeing variations.
+At the epochs where the prominent substructures are identified in the target light curves, no clear counterparts are seen in the check-star light curves.
+At other epochs, localized similarities between the target and check-star light curves are observed, likely reflecting residual systematic effects.
 In particular, substructures associated with obvious lags may trace X-ray reprocessing in the accretion disk, whereas those without detectable lags could be related to localized disk processes, such as hot spots, magnetohydrodynamic turbulence, or magnetic reconnection events in the accretion flow \citep{Dexter11,Nowak12,Jiang19,Sun20}.
 Nevertheless, we cannot completely rule out the possibility that a fraction of the observed substructures is influenced by residual photometric uncertainties.